dnsimple/dnsimple-support/content/articles/multi-factor-authentication.md

     ![Multi-factor authentication](/files/mfa-login-authenticator.png)

-1. Use your one-time password authenticator app to generate a verification code, paste the verification code into the form, and submit to complete the 2-step login verification process.
+1. Use your one-time password authenticator app to generate a verification code, paste the verification code into the form, and submit it to complete the 2-step login verification process.

 <note>
 The verification code automatically expires every 30 seconds.
 If the expiration is five seconds or less, wait for the next verification code to limit the possibility of an authentication failure.